IkramKo/cloud_resume_planification/README.md

 - Use Terraform and Amazon Route 53 to redirect the s3 bucket link to the custom domain

 # Development log
-## Granting Terraform access to AWS resources
+## Granting Terraform access to AWS resources (completed)
-- Determined that creating a user specifically for Terraform and using its access keys involves long-term credentials, that I will need to rotate manually or through a script, which I'm not a fan of.
+- Determined that creating a user specifically for Terraform and using its access keys involves long-term credentials (not ideal).
+SSO session preferrable.
-- Use of a role is preferred, to which a restrictive policy is attached (limited access to s3 buckets only - least privilege applied)
+- Configured SSO provider.
-- Start by configuring SSO provider
+- Created appropriate user, group and permission set (SSO provider will automatically generate a role according to the permission set once attributed to an account).
-- Create appropriate user, group and permission set (SSO provider will automatically generate a role according to the permission set once attributed to an account)
+- Configured SSO profile for this particular project.
-- Make use of AWS CLI `sso login` command, as it will generate **_temporary_** credentials
+- Created bash script to login by sso and retrieve **_temporary_** credentials and exported them as environment vars.
-- Create bash script to login by sso and retrieve temporary credentials
+- Used credentials to run terraform script to create private s3 bucket.
-- Detach role (in bash script) once Terraform has performed its duties
+- Logged out from SSO session and unset all environment variables (still within bash script).
-- This will ensure no permanent credentials or permissions are given to external services
+- This ensures that no permanent credentials or permissions are given to external services, or stored locally.

 ### Final structure of IAM mgmt
 ![IAM mgmt diagram](assets/IAM_mgmt.png)

-### Bash script retrieving credentials (completed)
+### Final workflow of bash script retrieving credentials (completed)
 1. SSO login with desired role specified (specifically, the one created by IAM Identity center when the perm-set was assigned to an account)
 2. Access token extraction from cached sso profile using sha1sum of profile name
 3. Temporary credentials for role retrieved using `get-role-credentials`